vvraskin/MonitoringAgent/README.md

 **Getting started**

 The code runs one Junit test for every available metric.
-These tests are declared inside the SigarTest.java inside the test folder.
+These tests are declared at the SigarTest class inside the test folder.
 For any details regarding the Junit tests structure, check the SigarTest class.

 **Required Libraries**